saroye/Coding-Practice-/README.md

 ### Trie
 ### Bit Manipulation

 #### Some of the topics are already cover.
-I will be updating this repository weekly and add different topics and problems, based on topics coveringdifferent data structures and unique problems.
+I will be updating this repository weekly and add different topics and problems, based on topics covering different data structures and unique problems.